llassan/Ace/Javascript.md

 ### Promises:

-Promise object represents the eventual completion (or failure) of an asynchronous operation and its resulting value.
+Promise represents the eventual completion (or failure) of an asynchronous operation and its resulting value.

 - Pending: The operation is still ongoing.
 - Fulfilled (Resolved): The operation completed successfully, and the result is available.